-Float trips are encouraged to use some form of portable toilet bucket to remove all human wastes from the park.
+Use some form of portable toilet bucket to remove all human wastes from the park.
 Intensive use of confined campsites creates unsanitary conditions for park visitors.

 Bear/People Conflict PreventionBear proof containers must be used for the transportation and storage of all food and garbage.

-- Always be on the alert of a potential wrapper rock at the bottom of every drop - it is a good rule for the Babine River in general.
+- Always be on the alert for a potential wrapper rock at the bottom of every drop - it is a good rule for the Babine River in general.
 Immediately past Gail Creek, you begin the class 4 section that takes you down to the Skeena River with 10 serious class 4 rapids and dozens of 3+ boulder drops.
 Please do not attempt to do this section of river in the absence of an experienced trip leader.

-- Support boats are recommended when white water boating.
+- Support boats are recommended.